24 celebrities that have come out as non-binary

-Hollywood has changed and now we're seeing more and more non-binary celebrities opening up about their gender identity.
+Over the last few years, we're now seeing more and more non-binary celebrities opening up about their gender identity.

-A lot of celebrities appear to be more comfortable with speaking about their gender identity publicly and we're slowly starting to see some mainstream representation.
+A lot of celebrities have opened up and spoken publicly about their gender identity, and we're slowly starting to see some mainstream representation.
 Here are some non-binary celebrities who have been opening up about their gender identity.

 1) Demi Lovato

 In May 2021, Demi Lovato announced they were non-binary and would be using they/them pronouns.
 In an Instagram video, Demi said: "Over the past year and a half I've been doing some healing and self reflective work and through this work, I've had the revelation that I identify as non-binary.

 With that said, I'll officially be changing my pronouns to they/them.
 I feel that this best represents the fluidity I feel in my gender expression and allows me to feel most authentic and true to the person I both know I am and still am discovering."

 Sam Smith officially came out as non-binary during an interview for Jameela Jamil's "I Weigh" platform in 2019.
 The singer, who uses they/them pronouns, previously told The Sunday Times that they thought of themselves as being in the middle on the gender spectrum.